-1 On the assumption that there is frictionless free flow downstream then the water velocity is a function of gravity (acceleration 9.81 m sec-5) and water head difference (h): $V = 2(gh)^{0.5}$.
-Assuming a model length of an adult migratory species to be 25 cm then the critical velocity V{er} could range between 1.5-2.5 m sec-1; equivalent to crossing a stream head of 10-30 cm.
+On the assumption that there is frictionless free flow downstream then the water velocity is a function of gravity (acceleration 9.81 m sec2) and water head difference (h): $V = 2(gh)^{0.5}$.
+Assuming a model length of an adult migratory species to be 25 cm then the critical velocity V{cr} could range between 1.5-2.5 m sec-1; equivalent to crossing a stream head of 10-30 cm.
 However, this does not take into account velocity loss due to frictional drag.
 Fish exploiting the velocity differences due to turbulence could no doubt ascend greater head heights than this theoretical calculation indicates.

-4.42 Although the gates should be open as the river rises, inflows probably have little effect on attracting migratory adult and juvenile fish into the compartment, as the current may be flowing in the wrong direction to attract the fish.
+flowing in the wrong direction to attract the fish.
 In the NE region of Bangladesh, where carp are migrating out of the haors, inward flows from the river would stimulate movement if the current speeds were above the V{thr} for the species.

-4.43 However, the inflow though the sluices may draw fish in with the current.
+However, the inflow though the sluices may draw fish in with the current.
 In particular it would allow eggs and hatchlings to enter the compartments.
 The extent of passive larval drift into the compartments is currently being studied by FAP 17 and FAP 20.
 From the recent Third Fisheries Project Monitoring Programme is appears that wild major carp (type (ii) migratory spawners) are not abundant in enclosed beels, and it is possible that the inflow of young may be hindered or hatchlings even killed by the hydrostatic pressure caused by the regulation.

-4.44 Evidence collected by FAP 17 so far suggests that the abundance of carp hatchlings is highest in the early stages of the cycle, but declines over a two month period.
+Evidence collected by FAP 17 so far suggests that the abundance of carp hatchlings is highest in the early stages of the cycle, but declines over a two month period.
 For other species peaks in drift are later, commonly in August and September, with some species occurring in enormous numbers in October and November (Interim Report, 1993).
 The monsoon rainfall in 1992 was low and so the pattern of hatchling drift measured in that year may not have been typical.

-4.45 Regulators can have different effects on the movement of hatchlings and fry, depending upon the extent to which flooding is reduced and on the mode of operation of the sluices.
+Regulators can have different effects on the movement of hatchlings and fry, depending upon the extent to which flooding is reduced and on the mode of operation of the sluices.
 Regulators affect fish in two distinct ways:

-- a) by changing the timing and pattern of flow onto the floodplain and - b) by causing actual impediment or harm to the fish.
+- by changing the timing and pattern of flow onto the floodplain and - by causing actual impediment or harm to the fish.